 Robert Wagner otherwise known as “RJ” is an American Actor.
 He was born February 10th 1930, in Detroit, Michigan.
 Wagner was best known for his Television Show “It Takes a Thief” as well as “Hart to Hart”.
 Robert Wagner has been around the block a few times.
 By that I mean he treats marriage as if it’s a recyclable that you can just use up and replace.
-As if he can just call the pest control company and they can hand him another wife.
+As if he can just call Wichita Tow Services and have them haul another wife over for him.
 Wagner’s marriages include Natalie Wood from December 28, 1957 to April 1962, Marion Marshall from July 22, 1963 to October 14, 1971 (divorced).
 Then he married Natalie Wood again from July 16, 1972 to November 29, 1981 that was annulled by her death, and now Jill St. John from May 27, 1990 until present.

 Now it seems as though he and his current wife Jill St. John, are perfect together.
 He and Jill have appeared in seven movies together including Banning (1967), How I Spent My Summer Vacation (1967), Around the World in 80 Days (1989), The Player(1992), Something to Believe In (1998), The Calling (2002), and Northpole (2014).
 They also appeared together in Hart to Hart (1979) which is what Robert Wagner is most known for in a few episodes of and finally a few episodes in Seinfeld (1989).

 Wagner attended and graduated from Santa Monica High School in Santa Monica, California as Senior Class President in 1949.
 He always had aspiring dreams of becoming an actor.
 When he was seven, his family moved to Los Angeles, where Wagner attended military academies and The Harvard School.